samvera-labs/openseadragon-react-viewer/src/components/OpenSeadragonViewer/OpenSeadragonViewer.md

 import { horse } from "../../manifests/horse";

 /**
- * Try commenting out the "manifest" prop, and testing your own "manifestUrl" value
+ * Try editing/removing/changing the "manifest" and "manifestUrl" props,
- * below to watch it update in real time
- */
+ * test your own "manifestUrl" value and more to see how this will render images */
 <OpenSeadragonViewer
-  manifest={horse}
+  manifest={scrapbook}
   manifestUrl="https://iiif.stack.rdc.library.northwestern.edu/public/06/20/ea/ca/-5/4e/6-/41/81/-a/85/8-/39/dd/ea/0b/b1/c5-manifest.json"
   options={{
     showDropdown: true,